ILTEX Lykoi F.C.: ILTEX Lykoi (1982–2005)

 In 2004 the problems of reduced demand, inadequate financing from banks to textile industry, forced Iliadis to bankruptcy and the football club merged with the team Anagennisi Epanomi.
 The most important highlight in the team's history was the participation in Greek Second division in the late 1990s.
-On Sunday August 9, 2009, Iliadis and his friend Emmanouil Tsakiropoulos (also a former agent of the amateur team Anagennisi Terpsitheas) were killed in a car accident that took place on the Thessaloniki-Katerini, national highway, near the bridge of the river Loudias.
+On Sunday August 9, 2009, Iliadis and his friend Emmanouil Tsakiropoulos (also a former agent of the amateur team Anagennisi Terpsitheas) were killed in a car accident that took place on the 479th kilometre of the Athens–Thessaloniki (A1/A2) motorway, near the bridge of the river Loudias.
 He was 59 years old.